Skip to content

 iterations 1 Number of times to run the decorated function.

-duration_counter time.perf_counter Callable used for run_durations.
+duration_counter time.perf_counter Callable used for call.durations.

 Any additional keyword arguments are stored as extra fields in every record: